wrightmat/dnd-eberron/adventures/C04 The Nature of Magic.md

 	- This organization has a secret meeting house located somewhere under Central Campus, where only members know the true location.
 It appeals most to those of Lawful alignments.
 - **Oriq Order** (Strixhaven)
 	- A secret society who uses magics "forbidden by the colleges of Strixhaven," and are obsessed with power at any cost.
 Most members are actually drop-outs of or those denied admission to Strixhaven, but the Order does attempt to draw members from the student body in order to further their goals.
-	- Initiates into the Oriq Order learn all about the forbidden magic of Hemomancy.
+	- Initiates into the Oriq Order learn all about the forbidden magic of Sangromancy.
 Those who complete the ritual of initiation are given a special feat that marked them as a member of the Oriq Order.
 	- This organization has a secret meeting location on the far south end of campus (between and past Prismari and Witherbloom), several miles from campus, known as the Fortress Badlands.
 It appeals most to those of Evil alignments.
 	- The original Oriq were aberrant dragonmark bearers born on Argonnesson.
 These marks are not random; they are the result of mana reacting to imbalances in the world.
 When magic is hoarded or twisted (such as through blood magic), the resulting disruptions cause aberrant dragonmarks to manifest in mortals.
 	- The Oriq have recently associated with House Tarkanan of Khorvaire, as they are known aberrant dragonmark bearers.
 House Tarkanan serves as their agents across Khorvaire in the Oriq efforts to siphon magic away from the continent.